 Send regulatory communications to your workforce

 There are certain regulatory communications that you need to send to your employees to make sure they’re fully informed about auto enrolment.
-You can send them via letter or email – just make sure that they include the following information:
+You can send them via letter or email – just make sure that you send it within 6 weeks of your duties start date and include the following information:

 - When your workplace pension scheme will be available for them to join